How to build a shed foundation for a beautiful garden

 3: Measure diagonals to make sure all blocks are in the correct position.

 While deck blocks can be a very stable base, they can be challenging to level if the ground settles once the shed is built.
-Try to avoid disturbing the environment too much while leveling the deck blocks.
+Try to avoid disturbing the environment too much while levelling the deck blocks.

 What happens if I have no or inadequate foundation?